nolan-meyer1/Asteroid-Game/README.md

 # Asteroid-Game

-This game was presented by my Proffesor Andy Harris at Ball State University's biennial Symposium on Games where over 100 participants talked about games.
+This game was presented by my Proffessor Andy Harris at Ball State University's biennial Symposium on Games where over 100 participants talked about games.
 There were 8 presentations, 6 game demos, and keynote adress by Tyler Thompson the creator of Cattalis series of video games.